Albina Kelmendi: 2022–present: Nana loke, Festivali i Këngës, and Eurovision Song Contest

 In June 2022, Albina Kelmendi released her debut album, Nana loke.
 In December of the same year, she and five members of her family took part in the Festivali i Këngës 61 as Albina & Familja Kelmendi, where they presented the song "Duje".
-While coming in second place on the final night, the result of which was decided by a jury, the public vote chose her as the Albanian representative at the Eurovision Song Contest 2023 in Liverpool, United Kingdom.
+While coming in second place on the final night, the result of which was decided by a jury, the public chose her as the Albanian representative at the Eurovision Song Contest 2023 in Liverpool, United Kingdom.

+At Eurovision in Liverpool, she performed in the second semi-final on 11 May 2023, and managed to successfully qualify to the final.
+She placed 22nd in the grand final.